 However, olives and olive oil were not just a way of survival and financial transactions for the Cretans.
 They were used in many cultural activities and appearances other than nutrition.
-Such cases were the use of olive products in the worship of the gods and the deities of the Minoans, or the care of the dead.
-Over the centuries, the olive tree has ceased playing its role in the life and economy of the Mediterranean populations, including the Greeks.
-Its use was extended beyond diet to lighting and even beautification.
+Such cases were the use of olive products in the worship of the gods and the deities of the Minoans or the caring of the dead.
+Over the centuries, the olive tree has ceased playing its role just in everyday life and economy of the Mediterranean populations, including the Greeks.
+Its use has extended beyond diet to lighting and even beautification.

 The exclusive use of olive oil by the Cretans, coupled with a growing economy based on the processing and export of the product, led to a gigantic increase in the number of olive groves on the island.
 It was then that the Cretans were called upon to systematize what they had been doing over the last five millennials: the cultivation of olive trees and the production of olive oil.

 The olive trees in Crete are from 50 to 3,000 years old.
 In fact, there are over 30 million olive trees in Crete that produce more olive oil than the rest of the islands of Greece and the mainland together.

 The harvest of olives is from November to January.
 The cultivation and harvesting is still carried out by traditional Cretan methods, such as collecting by hand, collecting by drubbing or gathering from the ground.
 The most modern method is collecting with mechanical vibration.

 At the beginning of November, the first olive oil produced is green and spicy and is called "Agoureleo".
 In addition, these early olives produce less olive oil than the mature ones harvested in December and January, but they have a more intense flavor and are full of antioxidants.